vavetsbarets/IDAO_team_TMIT/README.md

 TMIT's semi-final solution.
 Co-authored by: [andreyovsk](https://github.com/andreyovsk)

 # What is IDAO?
 IDAO is an International Data Analysis Olympiad founded by HSE and Yandex.
 The task of the semi-final round of the 2022 contest can be found below.
-Our team was 22nd out of 100 teams in the students' competition and was promoted to the final round (final round was cancelled).
+Our team was 22nd out of 100 teams in the semi-final round (students' competition) and was promoted to the final round (final round was cancelled).

 # Problem statement
 ![](https://i.ibb.co/RzWkkmN/image.png)